tc39/proposal-pattern-matching/CORE.md

 ### <a name="object-is-comparison"></a> > Primitives compared with `Object.is`

-This proposal special-cases Array, Object, and RegExp literal matches to make them more convenient and intuitive, but Numbers, Strings, Booleans, and Null are always compared using `Object.is`:
+This proposal special-cases Array, and Object literal matches to make them more convenient and intuitive, but Numbers, Strings, Booleans, and Null are always compared using `Object.is`:

 ```js
 match (x) ~> {